SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 8 Best Options in Fisherman's Wharf

-This district in San Francisco offers dozens of outdoor dining options.
+This scenic waterfront district in San Francisco offers dozens of outdoor dining options.
 You'll find everything from sidewalk tables to full patio seating.
 Many of these options are along Jefferson Street, the main pedestrian walkway in this neighborhood.

 You'll also find several options along the boardwalk in Pier 39.
 These are just a few of my favorite picks.

-The Buena Vista
+1. The Buena Vista

 Outdoor Dining at Buena Vista

-Located on Jefferson Street, The Buena Vista is an excellent choice for al fresco dining in San Francisco.
+Located on Jefferson Street, the Buena Vista is an excellent choice for al fresco dining in San Francisco.
 With plenty of outdoor seating and a variety of dishes, this is a favorite of locals and a must for visitors.

 Prices range from $15 to $40 with the lobster and steak dishes being the priciest.

-The Codmother Fish and Chips
+2. The Codmother Fish and Chips

-Address: 496 Beach Street, San Francisco, California 94133
+Address: 496 Beach Street

-Surisan
+3. Surisan

 Surisan Outdoors

-Address: 505 Beach Street, San Francisco, CA 94133
+Address: 505 Beach Street

-San Francisco Brewing Company
+4. San Francisco Brewing Company

 Outdoor Patio at San Francisco Brewing Company